JeffersonLab/JANA2/docs/tutorial.rst

     cd ..
     jana-generate.py JEventSource RandomSource

 This creates two files, RandomSource.cc and RandomSource.h, in the current directory.
-We’ll need to add them to CMakeLists.txt ourselves.
+We’ll need to add them to :py:func:`CMakeLists.txt` ourselves.
 Note that we retain complete control over our directory structure.
 In this tutorial, for simplicity, we’ll keep all .h and .cc files in the topmost directory.
-For larger projects, jana-generate project MyProjectName creates a much more complex code skeleton.
+For larger projects, :py:func:`jana-generate project MyProjectName` creates a much more complex code skeleton.

 To use our new RandomSource as-is, we need to do three things:

-* Add RandomSource.cc and RandomSource.h to the add_library(...) line in CMakeLists.txt.
+* Add :py:func:`RandomSource.cc` and :py:func:`RandomSource.h` to the :py:func:`add_library(...)` line in :py:func:`CMakeLists.txt`.
-* Register our RandomSource with JANA inside QuickTutorial.cc
+* Register our :py:func:`RandomSource` with JANA inside :py:func:`QuickTutorial.cc`
 * Rebuild the cmake project, rebuild the plugin target, and install.
 * The modified line in the CMakeLists.txt line should look like: